 Do I have to receive special training to organize a Voter Registration Drive?

-No special training or permission is needed to conduct a voter registration drive; however, organizers should follow the guidelines set out by the North Carolina Board of Elections outlined in the brochure below.
+No special training or permission is needed to conduct a voter registration drive; however, organizers should follow the guidelines set out by the North Carolina Board of Elections outlined at the site below.

 Voter Registration Drives: A Citizen's Guide